Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: SPH Variational Time Integrator

 \subsection{Momentum Conservation}

-In the absence of external forces the total linear momentum of a mechanical system is preserved.
-We can use the framework of the discrete Noether's Theorem to show that the integration scheme defined by equation (\ref{eq:ELdiscreto1}) meets these requirements \cite{Lew-variational2003}.
-On the other hand, we can follow a more direct approach.
-We can use expression (\ref{eq:ELdiscreto1}) to make explicit the relationship between the momentum variation of a particle with mass $m_{i}$ and the internal forces, which is given by:
+In the absence of external and dissipative forces the total linear momentum of a mechanical system is preserved.
+We can use the framework of the discrete Noether's Theorem to show that the integration scheme defined by equation (\ref{eq:ELdiscreto1}) meets this requirement \cite{Lew-variational2003}.
+On the other hand, we can follow a more direct approach, and use expression (\ref{eq:ELdiscreto1}) to make explicit the relationship between the momentum variation of a particle with mass $m_{i}$ and the internal forces: